-Man attacked for not standing up during National Anthem in theater
+Bengaluru: Man attacked for not standing up during National Anthem in INOX Garuda mall

 Bengaluru, May 08: A 29-year-old man was arrested by Bengaluru police earlier this week after he refused to stand up while the national anthem was playing in theater.
 According to the police, Jithin, a sound engineer had come to Bengaluru from Australia a week ago and had decided to watch the movie Avengers: Endgame.